Assistance programs Spartanburg County

-In addition to the aid mentioned above, Spartanburg County will receive additional; government funds as a result of HUD's Homeless Prevention and Rapid Re-housing Program.
-This additional money is will help those families who are faced with facing evictions or a foreclosure because of the weak economy.
+In addition to the aid mentioned above, Spartanburg County will often receive additional; government funds as a result of HUD's Homeless Prevention and Rapid Re-housing Program.
 In addition, if someone is already homeless, it is expected to re-house low income families and individuals who are currently homeless.

 The grants can also be used for a variety of reasons, including help pay security and utility deposits, electric bill payments, and even for hotel costs.
 This may be free motel vouchers as well.
 Call the agency at (864) 241-0462.